Altinn/app-frontend-react/cypress/README.md

 1. For running the test against remote test environments like AT, TT02, test user has to be created.
 You won't need these if you intend to only run the tests against your local setup.

-Create a new file name `cypress.env.json` under `test\cypress` with a username and password:
+Create a new file name `cypress.env.json` in the root folder with a username and password:

 ```json
 {